kontainapp/guide/docs2/getting_started/install.md

 ---
 label: Install
 icon: gear
-order: 900
+order: 1000
 ---

 # Install
+### Pre-requisites
-*Pre-requisites:* Kontain runs on Linux kernel version 4.15 or newer, running on Intel VT (vmx) or AMD (svm) with virtualization enabled.
+Kontain runs on Linux kernel version 4.15 or newer, running on Intel VT (vmx) or AMD (svm) with virtualization enabled.
 For enabling KVM on Ubuntu 18.04 or higher, you can refer to this [article](https://linuxize.com/post/how-to-install-kvm-on-ubuntu-18-04/).

 Recommended distros are Ubuntu 20.04 and Fedora 32, or newer.
 Note that this also assumes that your user has access to /dev/kvm.

 To package Kontain images, it is also necessary to have a recent version of Docker or Moby-engine is installed.

+### Environments
 +++ Local (Docker)
-#### check for pre-requisites
+##### check for pre-requisites
 ```shell
 $ verify that you have a 64-bit Linux kernel version 4.15 or higher
 $ uname -m